Danny McGuire: 2010–2017

 He played in the 2014 Challenge Cup Final victory over the Castleford Tigers at Wembley Stadium.

 The Leeds Rhinos won the 2015 Challenge Cup Final with victory over Hull Kingston Rovers at Wembley Stadium and the 2015 League Leaders' Shield.

-The Leeds Rhinos also claimed the spoils in the 2015 Super League Grand Final, in a thrilling encounter against the Wigan Warriors, eventually winning the game 20–22, which wrapped-up the domestic treble for the club at Old Trafford.
+The Leeds Rhinos also claimed the spoils in the 2015 Super League Grand Final, in a thrilling encounter against the Wigan Warriors, eventually winning the game 20–22, in which McGuire scored two tries, being awarded the Harry Sunderland Trophy as player of the match, and wrapping up the domestic treble for his club at Old Trafford.

 McGuire's final game for the Leeds Rhinos came in the 2017 Super League Grand Final where the Leeds Rhinos defeated the Castleford Tigers 6–24 at Old Trafford, with McGuire scoring two tries and kicking a drop-goal, on his farewell appearance for the Leeds Rhinos.

 Hull Kingston Rovers

 McGuire signed a two-year deal to play for Hull Kingston Rovers in the 2018 and 2019 Super League seasons.

 Danny made his début for Hull Kingston Rovers on 2 February 2018, in a 6–28 defeat by Wakefield Trinity.

 He scored his first try for Hull Kingston Rovers against the Huddersfield Giants, in round 5 of the 2018's Super League XXIII.

 Danny recorded his first hat-trick of tries for Hull Kingston Rovers in a 52-22 Super League victory over the Salford Red Devils, on 8 July 2018 at Craven Park.

 In pre-season ahead of the start of the 2019's Super League XXIV, Danny announced that the 2019 campaign would be his last as a player as he revealed his intentions to retire at the end of that same year.